alexberga757/EngrapfoJSAndPython/README.md

 `remove` - remove value<br>

 * To be honest I'm pretty lazy to create a complete README.md file, I'm just listing the important ones so go to the source code to see.

+***An interesting fact is: Engrapfo is taken from the original Greek word "Εγγραφο" or it means document.***